 Dr. Francisco Balderrama shares insightful commentary about the repatriation of Mexicans and Mexican Americans in the 1930s when people of Mexican ancestry were racially profiled, rounded up and forcefully deported to Mexico without any due process.
 An estimated 1.2 million of these people were United States citizens.

 For those amongst Los Angeles’ seniors who are of a racial minority background, the memories of Los Angeles as a racially segregated city are still fresh and painfully raw.
 Even as late as the early 1980s, Black Angelenos could not buy or rent homes in many areas of the city and surrounding suburbs.
-But even restaurants, . . . → Read More: LA’s Oasis for African Americans – Val Verde
+But even . . . → Read More: LA’s Oasis for African Americans – Val Verde

 Producer-Director Walter Dominguez recently visited one of Los Angeles’ important historic theaters, the San Gabriel Mission Playhouse, and recorded this video mini-tour.
-Located in the LA suburb of San Gabriel (the first European settlement in the region, established in 1771), the beautiful neo-colonial Mission-Style theater was built in the 1920s to showcase the spectacular production of . . . → Read More: VIDEO: San Gabriel Mission Playhouse Tour
+Located in the LA suburb of San Gabriel (the first European settlement in the region, established in 1771), the beautiful neo-colonial Mission-Style theater was built in the 1920s to showcase the spectacular . . . → Read More: VIDEO: San Gabriel Mission Playhouse Tour

 The gargantuan earthquake that unleashed on March 11 under the Pacific Ocean just off the coast of northern Japan was so powerful that it shifted the axis of the earth and caused the planet to spin faster; it moved the entire island nation eight feet to the east.
-What this event did to the nation of . . . → Read More: Waves from Japan
+What this event did to the nation . . . → Read More: Waves from Japan

 Today we have a short featurette called “Stories From Los Angeles” featuring parts from two of our favorite interviews.